aptresearch/datasets/README.md

 ## Dataset Metadata
-The following table is for data indexedation by search engines such as <a href="https://g.co/datasetsearch">Google Dataset Search</a>.
+The following table is for data indexation by search engines such as <a href="https://g.co/datasetsearch">Google Dataset Search</a>.
 <div itemscope itemtype="http://schema.org/Dataset">
   <table>